ayushpareek2003/numCpp_Contrib/README.md

 Initialises variables of NUM_CUDA_CORES and NUM_SMS to launch gpu functions effectively.
 Also Initialises cublas_handle to do dot products using cubals sgemm API.

 ### Custom Kernels header
-This has definitions of kernels of all functions we have used in numC which runs on GPU (except dot, dot is from cublas).
+This has definitions of kernels of all functions we have used in numC++ which runs on GPU (except dot, dot is from cublas).

 ## Contribution and Future Development
 While NumPy offers a vast array of commonly used functions such as sort, argsort, and more, this project currently focuses on a specific set of functionalities.
 For my immediate needs, I've implemented the necessary functions; however, I may revisit this project in the future to expand its capabilities.